 Giardia has a direct life cycle with repeated, asexual reproduction of trophozoites (i.e. active motile stages) in the small intestine and intermittent production of resistant cysts that are passed in the faeces, initially often in large numbers.
-Infection is by the oral uptake of cysts.
-Trophozoites attach to the epithelial cells after infection and cause reduced absorptive capacity, and altered intestinal permeability.
+Infection occurs through the oral ingestion of cysts.
+In the small intestine, the cysts release two trophozoites which attach to the epithelial cells and cause reduced absorptive capacity and altered intestinal permeability.
 The prepatent period is 4-16 days.
-Patency usually persists for several weeks or months.
+Patency usually persists for several weeks to months.

-In Europe the overall prevalence in dogs and cats is around 3-7%, however this is significantly higher in young animals below one year of age, making it one of the most frequent endoparasites in this age group.
-Cyst shedding is seen in both healthy and diseased animals.
-The infection is believed to induce partial immunity resulting in loss of symptoms and, in some cases, elimination of the agent but with limited resistance to re-infection.
-The transmission is faeco-oral by cysts in water, food or from the environment and only a few cysts are needed to cause infection.
-Cysts may survive in the environment for months but are susceptible to desiccation and are greatly reduced in numbers by freeze-thawing.
+In Europe, the overall prevalence in dogs and cats is around 3-7%.
+However, this is significantly higher in young animals below one year of age, making it one of the most frequent endoparasites in this age group.
+Cyst shedding is seen in both healthy and sick animals.
+The infection is believed to induce partial immunity, resulting in loss of clinical signs and, in some cases, elimination of the agent but with limited resistance to reinfection.
+The transmission is faecal-oral by cysts in contaminated water or food, or from the environment, and only a few cysts are needed to cause infection.
+Cysts may survive in the environment for months, but are susceptible to desiccation and significantly reduced in numbers by seasonal freeze-thaw cycles.

-Infection mostly remains subclinical, but may also cause chronic intermittent pasty diarrhoea rich in mucus, anorexia, vomiting, weight loss and lethargy, particularly in immunocompromised animals, puppies/kittens with coexisting infections or severely stressed animals, e.g. working sled dogs.
-In dogs, Giardia can often be commensal; in cats, almost always pathogenic.
+Infection mostly remains subclinical but may also cause chronic intermittent pasty diarrhoea rich in mucus, anorexia, vomiting, weight loss and lethargy, particularly in immunocompromised animals, puppies/kittens with coexisting infections or stressed animals (e.g. working sled dogs), and young animals after weaning or re-homing.
+In dogs, Giardia infections are frequently subclinical; in cats, they usually cause clinical disease.

-In faeces, ovoid translucent cysts measuring 8-15 x 7-10 μ m can be detected by direct wet mounts of faeces or after concentration by sedimentation-flotation.
-Cysts may become deformed if flotation is attempted using hyperosmotic flotation solutions.
-This will be prevented if sodium acetate acetic acid formalin is being used for concentration.
-In very fresh faeces from animals with clinical signs, motile trophozoites (pear-shaped, 9-21 x 5-12 μ m) may occasionally be detected.
-Due to fluctuating excretion, and in order to improve detection, three samples over 3-5 days are recommended.
-Sedimentation techniques, in combination with MIF staining (merthiolate iodine formalin), are also suitable methods for detecting cysts in faecal samples.
-Detection of Giardia-specific coproantigen by means of commercially available assays (e.g. ELISA, immunochromatography or in-clinic tests) is also possible.
-The various tests may differ in their target, and are often significantly more sensitive than methods for the microscopic detection of Giardia cysts.
-This means that a diagnosis is possible, even if cyst excretion has temporarily halted.
-PCR and direct IFAT (immuno-fluorescent antibody test) may be used in diagnostic laboratories.
-The latter test, in particular, may be used in conjunction with IFAT for Cryptosporidium (see section 2.4).
-PCR (plus multi-locus genotyping) may be of particular relevance for identifying the infecting assemblage in order to determine zoonotic potential.
-Unfortunately, in the case of a positive Giardia test, no general statement can be made regarding a therapy decision (see section 2.1.4) since the Giardia infection is often sub-clinical, even over a long period of time.
-There is no evidence of an association between cyst count in faeces and the occurrence or strength of clinical signs.
+In faeces, ovoid translucent cysts measuring 8-15 x 7-10 μm can be detected by direct wet mounts of fresh faeces or after concentration by sedimentation-flotation.
+Cysts may become deformed if flotation is attempted using hyperosmotic flotation solutions or if the sample is old.
+This will be prevented if sodium acetate - acetic acid - formalin (SAF) is used for concentration.
+In very fresh faeces from animals with clinical signs, motile trophozoites (pear-shaped, 9-21 x 5-12 μm) may be detected in rare cases.
+Due to fluctuating excretion, and to improve detection, examining three samples over 3-5 days is recommended.
+Sedimentation techniques, in combination with merthiolate iodine formalin (MIF) staining, are also suitable methods for detecting cysts in faecal samples.
+Detection of Giardia-specific coproantigen using commercially available assays (e.g. ELISA, immunochromatography as point-of-care tests) is also possible.
+Tests may differ in their target; some are often significantly more sensitive than methods for the microscopy-based detection of Giardia cysts.
+This means that a diagnosis is possible also in cases when cyst excretion has temporarily halted.
+A direct fluorescent antibody test and, in specific cases, PCR (with subsequent sequencing for genotyping) may be used in diagnostic laboratories.
+Genotyping is recommended in cases where the potential for zoonotic transmission is to be clarified, i.e. in cases of vulnerable in-contact persons.